You bring the lunch, I'll provide the learning

 These days there never seems to be enough time to do everything, let alone spare people to go on training courses but organisations can’t neglect learning and development if they want people to thrive.

-The most successful lunch-and-learns are voluntary, informal and focus on developing professional or soft skills.
+The most successful lunch-and-learns are voluntary, informal and focus on developing soft skills or knowledge sharing.

 1 hour Lunch-and-Learn